tarwn/lessthandot-hugo/blogs/content/posts/2010-05-09-sql-server-2008-mirroring-setup.md

 --SELECT DATABASEPROPERTYEX('AdventureWorks', 'RECOVERY')
 ```
-If you have an existing AdventureWorks database on the SQL Server you will be using for the mirror, you will need to know the mdf, ldf and any ndf’s and their locations.
+If you have an existing AdventureWorks database on the SQL Server you will be using for the mirror, you will need to know the mdf, ldf and any ndf's and their locations.

 You can check for these files using sysaltfiles